neurophon/neurophon/README.md

 Once the SVM models are trained, you will be able to test them using some of the features returned by the MRSTSA and the EL in response to the corpora affected by the acoustic variants.

 1. First copy the files in `original` folder to `Octave` folder: `cp /projects/neurophon/TestsData/5_Way_Corpora/Voices_2/Syllables_1/Corpus_1/Vocabulary_0/original/inputs.mat ~/neurophon/Octave`.
+Notice that this time the files come from the folder `Corpus_1` instead of `Corpus_0`.
 2. Launch Matlab and run the following command `>> load /projects/neurophon/TestsData/5_Way_Corpora/Voices_2/Syllables_1/Corpus_1/Vocabulary_0/CorpusMetadata.mat` in order to load the metadata of the corpus you are currently processing.
-Then run the command `>> wordsSequence = double(wordsSequence)`, then -on Matlab- go to the path `~/neurophon/Octave/GenerateTextCorpora/` and save wordsSequence vector using `>> save -v6 wordsSequence.mat wordsSequence`.
+Then run the command `>> wordsSequence = double(wordsSequence)`, then -on Matlab- go to the path `~/neurophon/Octave/GenerateTextCorpora/` and save `wordsSequence` vector using `>> save -v6 wordsSequence.mat wordsSequence`.
 In this way, the labels of the sequence of words in the corpus are ready to be used.
 3. On Matlab in the path `~/neurophon/Octave/` run the following script: `>> processes_data_for_train_supervision_M(0)`.
 By means of this script you will generate the marks for the new corpus `Corpus_1`.
 4. In order to prepare the data to test the SVM models you will have to run the following command `cp /projects/neurophon/TestsData/Model/whitenoise1/*.mat ~/neurophon/Octave`.
 5. Then, run `>> load marks.mat`.
 This file contains all the marks just generated by `processes_data_for_train_supervision_M` script.